Skip to main content

 Step 3: Beyond the Bachelor's

-While the former offers a strong accounting foundation with a specialized focus in forensic accounting, the MBA provides a graduate business degree that positions candidates across broad industries in many roles yet has an extra emphasis on forensic accounting as well.
+While the certificate offers a strong accounting foundation with a specialized focus in forensic accounting, the MBA provides a graduate business degree that positions candidates across broad industries in many roles yet has an extra emphasis on accounting as well.

-Not only will you gain a more in-depth understanding of the principles of forensic accounting while earning your master's degree, but you'll also gain professional business training and the tools required to improve job prospects and earning potential.
+The potential to earn more is not the only reason a master's degree in accounting is worth it, you can also gain a more in-depth understanding of the principles of forensic accounting while earning your master's degree, but you'll also gain professional business training and the tools required to improve job prospects and earning potential.

 Step 4: Networking and Career Assistance